knbr13/incache/README.md

 	"fmt"
 	"time"

-	inmemdb "github.com/knbr13/in-memdb"
+	incache "github.com/knbr13/incache"
 )

 func main() {
 	// Create a new Cache Builder
-	cb := inmemdb.New[string, string](3) // 3 is the maximum number of key-value pairs the cache can hold
+	cb := incache.New[string, string](3) // 3 is the maximum number of key-value pairs the cache can hold

 	// Build the Cache
 	db := cb.Build()